RU Reading Together

 Dear Rowan Community,

-For those of you who may be unfamiliar with a Common Reading Program, it involves a committee or faculty, staff and students select a work of real significance and depth but broad appeal, encouraging as many members of a community as possible to read the book.
+For those of you who may be unfamiliar with a Common Reading Program, it involves a committee of faculty, staff, and students who select a work of real significance and depth but broad appeal, encouraging as many members of a community as possible to read the book.
 We will also host a variety of programs and discussion groups where issues are explored and even debated.
 This is an ideal way of reinforcing the value of the scholarly community that we enjoy at Rowan.
 At the same time, we can model for our students engagement with ideas and issues through civil discourse.

 President Ali Houshmand, PhD